DomoApps/Test-AI-Review/docs/Apps/App-Framework/Guides/workflow-appdb-sync.md

   );
 }
 ```
-4. Call the new Code Engine function in the Workflow
+4. Call the new Code Engine function in the Workflow with the collection id